Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 • Burn operations are usually scheduled for one to three consecutive days.

-• Property will be closed during ignition days.
-Park will reopen when deemed safe and if not otherwise closed due to muddy conditions.
+• Park will be closed during ignition days and will reopen when deemed safe and if not otherwise closed due to muddy conditions.

 Email and Text Alerts